 D.Phil.
-Professor Jørgen Ellegaard Andersen is the Founder and Head of the Center for Quantum Mathematics at SDU.
-In 2019 he was appointed Professor at the Mads Clausen Institute at the Faculty of Engineering at SDU.
+Professor Jørgen Ellegaard Andersen is the Founder and Head of the Center for Quantum Mathematics and Professor at the Department of Mathematics and Computer Science (IMADA) at the Faculty of Engineering at SDU.

 He received his PhD (DPhil) in Mathematics from University of Oxford in 1992 and were a C.B.
 Morrey Jr. assistant professor at University of California Berkeley before starting a tenured position at Department of Mathematics, Aarhus University in 1997, were he was also appointed professor in 2007.